-After initial recognition, goodwill is measured at cost less any accumulated impairment losses.
+At the subsequent periods, goodwill is measured at cost less any accumulated impairment losses.
 Goodwill is tested for impairment annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
-The Group performs its annual impairment test of goodwill as at 31 December.
+The Group performs its annual impairment test of goodwill at the end of each reporting period.
 For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Group's cash-generating units, or groups of cash-generating units, that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the Group are assigned to those units or groups of units.